justahuman1/manual_classification_neural_net/README.md

 Tensorflow is amazing at what it does, acting as a calculator that lazily stores your predefined tensors and operates them in binary tree-like manner.
 I wanted to understand how it worked behind the scenes and why the compiler uses a session.
-To understand why it was built this way, I read a couple [articles](https://medium.com/tensorflow/mlir-a-new-intermediate-representation-and-compiler-framework-beba999ed18d) on the compiler and a bit of their [source code](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/python/compiler/xla) and emulated their framework.
+I read a couple [articles](https://medium.com/tensorflow/mlir-a-new-intermediate-representation-and-compiler-framework-beba999ed18d) on the compiler and a bit of their [source code](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/python/compiler/xla) and emulated their framework.
 In the end, we can see that it works like a queue manner to apply your tensor transformations in an efficient pipeline that is easily scalable (multiple graphs).